Acaste (Oceanid)

+The rape of Proserpine, by Hans von Aachen, 1587.
+Acaste was said to be one of the companions of Persephone (Proserpine) who were picking flowers with her when she was abducted by Hades.

 In Greek mythology, Acaste (or Akaste; /əˈkæstiː/; Ancient Greek: Ακαστη) was one of the 3,000 Oceanids, the daughters of the Titans Oceanus and his sister-spouse Tethys.
 According to the Homeric Hymn 2 to Demeter, Acaste was, along with several of her Oceanid sisters, one of the companions of Persephone who were picking flowers with her when she was abducted by Hades.